nprapps/lookatthis/README.md

 The `deploy` function creates a post on Tumblr if one does not exist or edits that post if it is already on Tumblr.

 The `publish` function takes an existing draft post and makes it public on Tumblr.
-Note that running `publish` on an already published post will [update the timestamp](#post-ordering).
+You can only run this once.

 Deploy and publish with the following commands: